 " You get pushed back as the numbers climb in

 such a gracious fashion "

 The steering even though electrically powered may not chatter like a hydraulic but is communicative and nicely weighted.
-Also in a good size with a lot of reach and rake.
-In today’s condition, the C43 from Mercedes-Benz will trouble many sports car as it grips and accelerates hard despite being in fourth at 60 kilometres an hour.
+Also a good size with a lot of reach and rake.
+In today’s condition, the C43 from Mercedes-Benz will trouble many sports car as it grips and accelerates hard despite being in the fours to century dash.
 I tried reaching for its limits in order to provide a clearer insight but there was just no slip.

 Years have gone by yet the centre stack still is holding up against the test of time.
 Everything around the cockpit is easy to understand, easy to use while Comand APS can only be labelled as manageable.
 A big glass followed by a smaller one fills the roof, while the former can be opened, the latter remains fixed.
 Front seats have plenty of adjustments and are good for long hours, even in the back.

-If you have pass two decades of age, your body would thank you got choosing a C43 over the C63.
+If you are no longer in your 20s, your body would thank you for choosing a C43 over the C63.

 2018’s power bump gave the C43 an extra 23 horsepowers and 40Nm may seem minute but even on a track, it is enough to be felt.
 A larger infotainment display, digital speedometers and a new steering wheel breathe freshness into the C class’s cabin.
 When tested back to back with the older car, the difference isn’t day and night but it is now 997 Carrera fast.
 Then again, the newer car has swollen in price making it that little bit harder to reach.